 Academic Scholarships are awarded based on a student’s high school GPA and test scores

-the conversion.
-Scholarship adjustments based on a change in high school GPA or Test
+at the date of admission.
+Scholarship adjustments based on a change in high school

 **All scholarship levels are based on a 4.0 scale.
 All GPA calculations not based